 “The genius of Hannah’s domestic thrillers – along with the twistiest plots known to woman – is that she creates ordinary people whose psychological quirks make them as monstrous as any serial killer.” | The Guardian

 Sophie Hannah is an internationally bestselling writer of psychological crime fiction, published in 49 languages and 51 territories.
 In 2014, with the blessing of Agatha Christie’s family and estate, Sophie published a new Hercule Poirot novel, The Monogram Murders, which was a bestseller in more than 15 countries.
-In September 2016 her second Poirot novel, Closed Casket, was published and became an instant Sunday Times top ten bestseller.
+She has since published two more Poirot novels, Closed Casket and The Mystery of Three Quarters, both of which were instant Sunday Times Top Ten bestsellers.

-But she can’t resist.
+Except she can’t resist…

-There’s something wrong.
-Terribly wrong.
+There’s something horribly wrong.

 Why haven’t they grown?